 Style boards are an important design tool for both designers and clients/stakeholders.

 Imagine… you are designing a luxury hotel concept and have been tasked to create a dining experience that will wow guests.
 Part of the project involves a logo/identity design, defining table linens, and designing the menu.
-When you meet with the client to present your design ideas, you talk them through it.
+When you meet with the client to present your design ideas, you talk them through them.
 “I’m thinking we’ll use a burlap texture for napkin holders combined with gold leaf emblems placed on the rings.
 The logo will use a straightforward serif typeface that shows sophistication, but still has a modern serif design…”

 Wouldn’t it be better if you just showed your client what the overall feel of the design could be?
 That’s where the style board comes in.
 The style board below captures textures, images, and typography to present a vintage feel.
 Based on this board, we have a good idea of what the look and feel of the design will be.